serilog/serilog-expressions/README.md

  * Wildcard indexing - `a[?]` any, and `a[*]` all
  * Conditional `if a then b else c` (all branches required)

-Comparision operators that act on text all accept an optional post-fix `ci` modifier to select case-insensitive comparisons:
+Comparision operators that act on text all accept an optional postfix `ci` modifier to select case-insensitive comparisons:

 ```
 User.Name like 'n%' ci